nfabacus/my-very-first-angular1-app/README.md

 - Added basic filter.
 Again it is soo easy to implement, even compared with react.
 - Added my first Angular controller.
 - Added a form event.
+- Controller as Syntax (gets rid of $scope)
+- Uses filters in Angular templates